Wesley Walker: Regular season

+Playoffs

+Personal life

 Walker is now a retired physical education teacher at Park View Elementary School in Kings Park, New York, and an occasional sports radio show commentator.
 He has two sons and a daughter.
 His older son, John, was a 3x All-American lacrosse player at The United States Military Academy at West Point.
 His younger son, Austin, played lacrosse at Johns Hopkins University.
 He is also the godfather of Alexandra Florant, the daughter of the track and field star Carl Florant.

-Like many former NFL players, Walker suffers from a variety of ailments as a direct result from his playing days, which he detailed in a revealing 2016 interview with Long Island Pulse Magazine.
+Like many former NFL players, Walker has a variety of ailments as a direct result from his playing days, which he detailed in a revealing 2016 interview with Long Island Pulse Magazine.
 He graduated from Mercy College.

 Walker was inducted into the Suffolk Sports Hall of Fame on Long Island in the Football Category with the Class of 2000.